-The Active Perception and Robot Interactive Learning (APRIL) laboratory focuses on the research and development of intelligent robotic technologies to drive breakthrough research to enable the next generation of robots to perform complex manipulation tasks, work alongside safely and robustly with humans, as well as transform industries such as manufacturing, logistics, healthcare, agri-food, and more.
-It is believed that robots should be able to learn new skills by interacting with humans and perceiving the environments using modern robot vision and learning techniques.
-This is a highly AI and data technology oriented robotics research group working towards the creation of novel and reproducible technologies that robot can harmoniously live with human beings.
+The Active Perception and Robot Interactive Learning (APRIL) laboratory focuses on the co-evolution of artificial intelligence and robotic technologies to drive breakthrough research to enable robots to perform complex tasks in real world such as manufacturing, logistics, healthcare, agri-food, and more.
+Robots should be able to learn new skills by interacting with humans and perceiving the environments using modern robot vision and learning techniques.

 The overall research theme involves the creation of various robot perception and manipulation systems to augment robot capabilities of working in complex and dynamical environments.
 This includes research in areas such as robot active perception, robot learning and manipulation, robot deep reinforcement learning, robot sim2real learning, as well as development of novel robot mobile manipulation systems including smart end-effectors, sensing modules.